 The historic town of Bishop's Stortford is blessed with two tea rooms on its High Street, and frankly, both are divine.
 Rosey Lea has beautiful English bone china along with smiley staff.
 Customers can escape from the bustling town centre and enjoy home made cakes either on the terrace overlooking the market or in the cosy indoor tea room with floral table cloth-clad wooden tables.

 70 South Street, Bishop's Stortford

 The other Stortford town centre tea room is South Street Pantry.
 With its shabby chic style and vintage crockery along with rich, mouthwatering home made cakes and friendly service, it has customers queuing round the corner at weekends.
-A garden area has been created that’s perfect for summer.
-Sample the highly-coveted blueberry and white chocolate cake with a cup of Masala Chai tea with vanilla.
+A garden area has been created that's perfect for summer.
+Sample a highly-coveted slice of cake with a cup of Masala Chai tea with vanilla.